Jefficus/caloriefountain/pages/about-me.md

 - [Discord](https://discordapp.com/users/927212747953934367)

 # Dead To Me
-I've made the decision to abandon my social media presence wherever black-box content-filtering algorithms are used, because I believe they are dividing society into silos and destroying public discourse.
+I've made the decision to abandon my social media presence wherever black-box content-filtering algorithms are used, because I believe they are dividing society into silos and poisoning public discourse.
 If we don't have control over what we see, I won't participate.
 So far, that list includes:

 - ~~Facebook~~
 - ~~Twitter~~